 The resident League master Valtr is a former constable of a neighboring land.
-Likewise, the portion of the Forbidden Woods between the village and Byrgenwerth — in other words, farthest from Yharnam and thereby closest to foreign cities — has various corpses carrying shining coins, second only to the Cathedral Ward in number.
+Likewise, the portion of the Forbidden Woods between the village and Byrgenwerth — in other words, farthest from Yharnam and closest to foreign cities visible across the ocean — has various corpses carrying shining coins, second only to the Cathedral Ward in number.
 Currency isn’t that important in a self-sufficient farming commune, but it is for foreigners coming from other civilized lands.
-Should the nonnatives who survive the trek to the village choose to stay, those coins could then be used to purchase things from other foreign visitors; things like clothes with a distinct fashion, dogs imported in cages, or a cannon artillery — hard to believe a secluded city like Yharnam keeping that sort of military equipment to trash.
+Should the nonnatives who survive the trek to the village choose to stay, those coins could then be used to purchase things from other foreign visitors; things like their clothes with a distinct fashion, dogs imported in cages, or a cannon artillery — hard to believe a secluded city like Yharnam keeping that sort of military equipment to trash.
 And so, the village has its fair share of outsiders who don’t, or can’t, go back home for potentially just as dubious reasons.
 If these outsiders are choosing to live out there, they probably aren’t too partial to foreigners themselves, and these Yharnamites are no saints either.
 There should be no complaints.

 As a result, they all stick it out in the Forbidden Woods together.
 But eking out that simple life on a grain farm is easier said than done.
 While the parts of the forest between the village and Yharnam seem largely tamed, the areas beyond look to be a constant threat.
 Many of the villagers patrolling that side wear a burlap sack over their head, sometimes a hat on top of that.
 Clearly, they are trying to hide something, and we see what upon approach: the wriggling sack bursts forth a bunch of snakes.
 The still-masked body acts mostly no different from normal, even whistling to summon more snakes from the ground.
 But the number of snakes coming out of orifices and effect of that whistle make the body’s fluidity of movement irrelevant — whatever will in the blood it still has is now acting solely on instinct, piloted by the serpents infesting the body.
 That is the reason this enemy is called “snake parasites”, (蛇の寄生者) barely containing infestation until we come by.